 Change of Control Agreements.
-We have entered into Change of Control Agreements with Leland F. Wilson, Neil Gesundheit, Terry M. Nida, Larry J. Strauss, James R. Nickel, Guy P. Marsh, Peter Y. Tam, John W. Dietrich and Carol Zoltowski (collectively, referred to as the Executive Officers) containing the same terms and conditions.
+We have entered into Change of Control Agreements with Leland F. Wilson, Neil Gesundheit, Terry M. Nida, Guy P. Marsh, Peter Y. Tam, John W. Dietrich, and Timothy E. Morris (collectively, referred to as the Executive Officers) containing the same terms and conditions.
 Upon the involuntary termination of an Executive Officer's employment without cause in connection with the acquisition of the Company or a change in the management of the Company (collectively referred to herein as a Change of Control), the Executive Officer is entitled to receive the following benefits:

-- (1) Monthly severance payments for twenty-four (24) months following the effective date of termination equal to the monthly salary that the Executive Officer was receiving immediately prior to the change of control; - (2) Monthly severance payments equal to one-twelfth (1/12) of the Executive Officer's target bonus for the fiscal year in which the termination occurs; - (3) Pro-rated amount of the Executive Officer's target bonus for the fiscal year in which the termination occurs, calculated based on the number of months during such fiscal year that the Company employed the Executive Officer; - (4) Continuation of benefits through the end of the severance period that is identical to those the Executive Officer was entitled to immediately prior to the Change of Control; - (5) Outplacement services not to exceed twenty thousand dollars (\$20,000.00); and - (6) All unvested stock options granted and outstanding will automatically accelerate in full and become immediately vested and exercisable upon the closing of a Change of Control event.
+- (1) Monthly severance payments for twenty-four (24) months following the effective date of termination equal to the monthly salary that the Executive Officer was receiving immediately prior to the change of control; - (2) Monthly severance payments equal to one-twelfth (1/12) of the Executive Officer's target bonus for the fiscal year in which the termination occurs;

+- (4) Continuation of benefits through the end of the severance period that is identical to those the Executive Officer was entitled to immediately prior to the Change of Control; - (5) Outplacement services not to exceed twenty thousand dollars (\$20,000.00); and - (6) All unvested stock options granted and outstanding will automatically accelerate in full and become immediately vested and exercisable upon the closing of a Change of Control event.